oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 What response do you expect?
 You should get an HTTP 204 with no body in response.

-### Test soft deleting/"deprovisioning" a user
+### Test soft deleting or "deprovisioning" a user

 Okta implements a [soft delete aka deprovision](https://developer.okta.com/docs/reference/scim/scim-20/#delete-users) via PUT or PATCH.
 This will cover the scenarios such as users reassignment from services and potentially auditing purposes.
-Add the following code to `scim.ts` to support what the spec calls a partial delete:
+Add the following code to `apps/api/src/scim.ts` to support what the spec calls a partial delete:

 ```ts
 // Soft Delete Users